-I remember back to when I first became a milspouse, it took me a while to get to the place that I could handle the constant challenges and changes with a bit of dignity, rather than freaking out and having a melt down whenever something new popped up.
-Once I realized that in order to be the best military spouse I could be, I had to tend to what I now recognize are MY basic needs at all times.
+I’ll be the first to admit that sometimes being a military spouse is hard.
+In fact it’s probably one of the most difficult things I have ever done in my life.
+I remember back to when I first into the military life, it took me a while to get to a place where I could handle the constant challenges of this lifestyle with a bit of dignity, rather than freaking out or having a melt down whenever something new popped up.
+How did I get there?
+What was it that helped me the most?
+Bottom line, once I realized that in order to be the best military spouse I could be, I had to tend to the 4 basic needs a military spouse must address before I could even have a remote chance of enjoying military life.

 I learned that I could function better and be stronger if I understood the importance of mastering these “needs” sooner rather than later.
 I learned that if I took care of these things, I was better prepared to handle the chaos and craziness that life as a military spouse carries with it.